somduttasinha/Citizen-Voice/frontend/README.md

 _We are using Nuxt 3 and Quasar together this go's a bit against the build of the 2 frameworks.
 As they have both there own redenering and routing features.
 But we are using Quasar as a pure component library because it has an extensive component library and we are using Nuxt for server side rendering and for it's simple routing system._

+### To keep in mind

+We are using a proxy to talk to the backend.
+Because all external calls on the client side result in a cross origin error, this means the browser blocks these calls.
+So all `/api/**` will point to the backend url.
+For local development this is `http://127.0.0.1:8000/`.
+See `pages/surveys` for an example of how to fetch the backend data.

 ## Setup

 Make sure to install the dependencies: